DHS/vowellator/README.md

 Setting up the virtual env
 --------------------------

-If you haven't created a python virtualenv before there is a handy guide [here](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment).
+This project requires [Python](https://www.python.org/) (3.8) and [pipenv](https://pipenv.pypa.io/en/latest/)

-In the terminal navigate to this folder then run the following two commands:
+so you'll need to install those first.

-    mkvirtualenv vowellator
+In the terminal navigate to this folder then run the following command:

-    pip install -r requirements.txt
+    pipenv install

 Running the script
 ------------------

-To run the script run the following:
+To run the script use the following command:

-    python vowellator.py "toller edwards aldrich"
+    pipenv run python vowellator.py "toller edwards aldrich"

 Running the tests
 -----------------

 You can check whether your script meets the requirements by running:

-    pytest
+    pipenv run pytest